[ Updated Apr 8, 2019 ]

 Solid marketing reporting is about more than displaying numbers.
 There are best practices for creating reports that are useful for you as a digital marketer, your team, your executives, and your clients.
 We wrote earlier about why you should be doing marketing reporting, and in this post I will be sharing best practices in general – whether you’re an agency or in-house marketer, or it’s PPC, SEO, or social media data.
 These practices are broken down by who, when, what and how and together there are 14 best practices you can use to improve the way your marketing team reports on performance.

-Your reporting requirements vary depending on who is reading your marketing report, whether it’s for your own use, your marketing department, your executive team, or the wider company.
+Your reporting requirements vary depending on who is reading your marketing report, whether it’s for your own use, your marketing department, your product management team, your executive team, or the wider company.

 1. Show granular data for your own use

 If the report is for you, the digital marketer, you want to look at granular details to know what to improve or work on for the next month across your marketing channels.
 It’s quite likely that the data you’re tracking on a daily or weekly level for your own use is only going to be interesting for you and it should inform you about where to prioritize and focus.

 2. Show full-funnel and cross-functional impact to your marketing team